 Comment

 The Private Securities Litigation Reform Act of 1995 ("PSLRA") imposed the requirement that a private plaintiff prove that the defendant’s fraud caused an economic loss.
 15 U.S.C. § 78u-4(b)(4).
 This element of causation has been referred to as “‘loss causation,’ i.e., a causal connection between the material misrepresentation and the loss.”
 Dura Pharms., Inc. v.
-Broudo, 544 U.S. 336, 342 (2005); see also In re Genius Brands Int’l, Inc. Sec.
+Broudo,544U.S.
+336, 342 (2005); see also In re Genius Brands Int’l, Inc. Sec.
 Litig., 97 F.4th 1171, 1183 (9th Cir.
 2024) (“[I]n the end, loss causation is simply a variant of proximate cause, [and] the ultimate issue is whether the defendant’s misstatement, as opposed to some other fact, foreseeably caused the plaintiff’s loss.”).
 In Dura, the Supreme Court held that the PSLRA “makes clear Congress’ intent to permit private securities fraud actions for recovery where, but only where, plaintiffs adequately allege and prove the traditional elements of causation and loss.”
-599 U.S. at 346.
-The Supreme Court reversed the Court of Appeals’s ruling that a plaintiff may establish loss causation if the plaintiff merely shows that the price paid on the date of purchase was inflated because of the defendant’s misrepresentation.
-Id. at 338.
+Id. at 346.
+The Supreme Court reversed the Court of Appeals’ ruling that a plaintiff may establish loss causation if the plaintiff merely shows that the price paid on the date of purchase was inflated because of the defendant’s misrepresentation.
 The Supreme Court held that a plaintiff’s mere purchase of stock at an inflated price is not sufficient to establish loss causation for a number of reasons, such as that at the moment of purchase the plaintiff has suffered no loss because the inflated price paid is offset by the value of the shares he or she acquired, which at that instant possess equivalent market value.
-Id. at 342-43.
 Also, the purchaser could later sell those shares at a profit.
 Conversely, if the price drops, the cause of the decline could be attributable to a host of factors other than that the stock price previously had been inflated as a result of the defendant’s misrepresentation or omission.
-Id. at 343.
 The Court held that under the plaintiff’s theory of liability, the complaint failed adequately to allege causation because it did not allege that the defendant corporation’s share price fell significantly after the truth became known, did not specify the relevant economic loss, and did not describe the causal connection between that loss and the misrepresentation.
 Id. at 346-48.

 Still, the Ninth Circuit has held that “loss causation begins with the allegation that the defendant’s misstatements (or other fraudulent conduct) artificially inflated the price at which the plaintiff purchased [the] share.”
 In re BofI Holding, Inc. Sec.
 Litig., 977 F.3d 781, 789 (9th Cir.
 2020).
 In Genius Brands, the court emphasized that initial price inflation and initial price increase are not the same and that while a price increase following the fraudulent conduct is one way to demonstrate that the price is higher than it would have been, it is not the only way.
-97 F.4th at 1185.
+Genius Brands, 97 F.4th at 1185.
 Indeed, as the court noted, inflation can be shown by plausibly alleging that the price remained stable but would have gone down if the misstatement had not been made.
 Id.
 Similarly, where the price dropped, a plaintiff can allege that the drop would have been more significant had the misstatement not been made.
 Id.
 In either case, the court explained, “the plaintiff would plausibly allege that the stock’s price was higher ‘than it would have been had the false statements not been made,’ even though the misstatements did not increase the stock’s price.”
 Id. (quoting BofI Holding, 977 F.3d at 789).